ta3map/Synapto_Catcher/README.md

 - **Select ROI:** Click this button to select the Region of Interest (ROI) for your images.

 ### 4. Filter Images
+Synaptotagmin channel filtering, the next necessary step to isolate synapses of a specific size.
+The filtering radius can be adjusted to remove noise and to set the desired size of synapses.
 ![Filtered Image example](images/example_denoised.png)
 - **Filter radius:** Enter the desired filter radius value.
 - **Filter:** Click this button to apply the filter to the images based on the specified radius.

 ### 5. Binarize Images
+During binarization, we get a black and white image.
+One of the selected binarization methods allows you to define the brightness cutoff threshold.
+In the end, however, we only see the result inside the region of interest.
 ![Binarized Image example](images/example_masks_roi_crop.png)
 - **Binarization Method:** Choose the binarization method (e.g., otsu) from the dropdown menu.
 - **Min size of an object:** Specify the minimum size of objects to be considered.